 One of the hardest things for a development team is making key architecture decisions.
 The dev manager ensures there is a scalable system architecture design.
 This way, developers have a guideline on which technologies to leverage.
 Software development managers steer the team to create smart architecture choices for the business.

 7. Help Drive Product Strategy

 Identifying the core features and requirements is necessary to come up with the right method and system of development.
-More often than not, the software development managers also need to be experts on the product.
+More often than not, software development managers also need to be experts on the product.

-Some companies have a product team that ultimately drives all the product roadmaps, requirements, etc. However, the software development managers still need to be experts about the product and how it works.
-They have a strong voice on the product roadmap.
+Some companies have a product team that ultimately drives all the product roadmaps, requirements, etc. However, software development managers still need to be experts about the product and how it works.
+They should have a strong voice on the product roadmap.

 In addition, software development managers have to coordinate with all parties involved in the project.
 They also need to work closely with the end-users of the product.